-The primary chemical hazard that may be encountered during this project is asbestos.
-Therefore, the NYCSSM shall ensure that all site employees receive the required training concerning asbestos, such as asbestos awareness training.
+A chemical hazard that may be encountered during this project is asbestos.
+Based upon the most recent pre-demolition asbestos survey conducted by TRC, approximately 2,336,407 square feet of asbestos-containing material, including WTC dust with varying concentrations of some COPCs, has been identified.
+Therefore, the Contractor NYCSSM shall ensure that all site employees receive the required training concerning asbestos as well as all applicable Hazard Communication training.

-In addition, personnel who have the potential to disturb ACBM shall be trained concerning the procedures to be used and requirements for notifications in accordance with federal/state/local regulations.
-Personnel who handle ACBM on this job shall have the required documented training and licenses.
-Each employee involved in abatement activities must have completed City of New York asbestos training, shall be a licensed asbestos worker and/or supervisor by the City of New York, and shall be licensed by the New York State Department of Labor.
-Additionally, the Abatement Subcontractor shall perform Initial Exposure Assessments (IEAs) to determine whether their employees have the potential to be exposed to other chemical contaminates, including COPCs, above the OSHA PEL for more than 30 days and therefore must received the required 40 hour training as outlined by 29 CFR 1910.120(e) and appropriate annual refresher training as required.
-Training, medical and license documentation for each Subcontractor employee shall be verified by the AM prior to start of work by the Subcontractor.
+In addition, personnel who have the potential to disturb ACBM shall be trained concerning the procedures to be used and requirements for notifications in accordance with federal, state and local regulations.
+Personnel who handle ACBM on this job shall have the required documented training and certificates.
+Each employee involved in abatement activities must have completed City of New York asbestos training, shall be a certified asbestos worker and/or supervisor by the City of New York, and shall be certified asbestos handler and/or supervisor by the New York State Department of Labor.
+Additionally, personnel who will conduct cleaning and abatement activities must have additionally received the required 40-hour training as outlined by 29 CFR 1910.120(a) (i) (HAZWOPER requirement) and appropriate annual refresher training as required.
+This HAZWOPER training requirement may be removed, should sampling indicate training requirement downgrade is appropriate.
+Training, medical and license documentation for each Subcontractor employee shall be verified by the HASP AM prior to start of work by the Subcontractor.